jlleongarcia/jlleongarcia/content/blog/tinkering_travel_setup.md

 ### BackUps with Nextcloud

-If you will be recording at 4K, you will need back up space.
+If you will be recording at 4K, you will need **back up space**.

 Here it comes Nextcloud as a backup solution, as it has clients for desktop/android/ios.

+> I also like Syncthing but it does not have ios app

 Get one of these connected to your SBCs at home and you are ready: